nathanwilk7/Website/documentation/Views.md

 ## Views
 A view is a logical entity representing the result of a query.
 They can be queried and joined like other entities.
 Views do not store the data physically.
-This means, the query plan of a query involving a view is extended by the definition of the view.
+This means that the query plan of a query involving a view is extended by the definition of the view.

 Views are read-only.
-Furthermore, the support for schema modifications are limited for all entities used in a view.
+Furthermore, the support for schema modifications is limited for all entities used in a view.
 It is possible to have views involving other views and materialized views.

 ## Materialized Views